NEWS

 >****

-Confinement and travel restrictions having appeared since the beginning of this year 2022, I spent a lot of time visiting places conducive to nature observation located in the Grand-Est region: Lachaussée and Lindre ponds in Lorraine, Montenach reserve and the banks of the Moselle and the Saar.
+Confinement and travel restrictions having appeared since the beginning of 2022, I spent a lot of time visiting places conducive to nature observation located in the Grand-Est region: Lachaussée and Lindre ponds in Lorraine, Montenach reserve and the banks of the Moselle and the Saar.
 The Lachaussée pond remains a favoured destination because it is relatively unfrequented and served by at least two well-appointed observatories; it is especially in spring and autumn that this place offers the most opportunities for observers and photographers.

 During the beautiful season, the purple heron nests there in small numbers and the young are visible in the fall; the bittern is present there but irregularly, it is especially visible and audible in the spring, which would mean that it would have nested around some years; in France, the number of breeding pairs remains quite limited for this specie.